What Should You Expect After a Colostomy Closure?

 Before the Surgery

-- If your child does not need to go to the hospital the day before surgery, the nurse will call you 48 hours (2 days) before the surgery.
+- If your child does not need to go to the hospital the day before surgery, same day surgery will call you 24-48 hours (one to two days) before the surgery.
 They will discuss:

 - Rules about eating and drinking